zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic03.md

 ### Objective

-The case where a domain is too broken to be fully tested but functional enough for simple web browsing should be detected.
-This test should only be performed if the BASIC02 test has failed.
+The case where the delegation for a domain is too broken to be fully tested but functional enough for simple web browsing should be detected.
+This test should only be performed if the BASIC02 test has failed, in order to explain why the domain seemingly works but otherwise is untestable.

 ### Inputs

-1. A list of name server names taken from the parent domain
-2. and the IP addresses corresponding to those names.

-The addresses should come from glue address records for in-bailiwick name server names, and from separate recursive queries for out-of-bailiwick name server names.
+The label of the domain name to be tested.

 ### Ordered description of steps to be taken to execute the test case

+1. Retrieve the IP addresses from the parent delegation using [Method 2] (../Methods.md#method-2-obtain-name-servers-from-parent) and and [Method 4] (../Methods.md##method-4-obtain-glue-address-records-from-parent).
+For name server that are out-of-bailiwick, do separate recursive queries to retrieve the IP addresses of those names.
-1. An A query for the child domain name with the label 'www' prepended is sent to each address from the input parameters, and the responses recorded.
+2. An A query for the child domain name with the label 'www' prepended is sent to each address from the input parameters, and the responses recorded.
-2. If no answer from the above queries contain any A record, this test fails.
+3. If no answer from the above queries contain any A record, this test fails.

 ### Outcome(s)